-Figure 5b shows a zoomed-in plot of Figure 5a for the time period from 35 to 140 min.
-In the experiments, the feed flow rate was held constant at 3 L/hour and the reboiler duty was set constant at 2 kW.
-We conclude from the experiment (Figure 5a,b) that the start-up procedure works well and leads to stable operation.
+Figure 5b shows a zoomed-in plot of Figure 5a for the time period from 35 min to 140 min.
+In the experiments, the feed flow rate was held constant at 3 liters/hour and the reboiler duty was set constant at 2 kW.
+We conclude from the experiment (Figures 5a and 5b) that the start-up procedure works well and leads to stable operation.